 Special issues

 Some digital publishers opt to commission special issues alongside their regular publishing efforts.
 Special issues typically focus on a specific topic or a conference and are managed by a guest editor and an editorial team not linked to the journal’s editorial board.
 This allows the journal to gain a set of new perspectives that are closely tied to the subject matter of the special issue.
-The editorial process for special issues should be of the same standard as the main content for the journal, with the Editor in Chief having ultimate oversight: this means that the guest editor and editorial team should collate and curate the contents, but the journal’s own staff must quality assure and approve materials before these are.
+The editorial process for special issues should be of the same standard as the main content for the journal, with the Editor in Chief having ultimate oversight: this means that the guest editor and editorial team should collate and curate the contents, but the journal’s own staff must quality assure and approve materials before these are published.

 Considerations for journal indexing